iccmw/iccmw-database/Other/PRIVACY_POLICY.md

 ### 1.1.
 Personal Information:
 We may collect personal information that you voluntarily provide to us when you interact with our website [https://iccmw.org], ICCMW App & ICCMW Admin App.
 This may include your name, email address (Optional), phone number (Optional), address(Optional) information you choose to provide.

+### 1.2.
+Location Data:
+The ICCMW App may access your device's location data to provide location-based services.
+However, this location data is not disclosed, shared, or used outside the app's functionality and is not mentioned elsewhere in this privacy policy.

 ## 2. Use of Information:
 ### 2.1.
 Personal Information:
 We may use the personal information we collect for the following purposes: